-Toyota Financial Services (TFS) and Girl Scouts of the USA (GSUSA) are thrilled to collaborate in supporting girls to become self-reliant; financially informed; and capable of using their talent, resources, and personal business values to make the world a better place.
+Toyota Financial Services (TFS) and Girl Scouts of the USA (GSUSA) are thrilled to collaborate in helping girls become self-reliant; financially informed; and capable of using their talent, resources, and personal business values to make the world a better place.

 According to the Girl Scout Research Institute study Having it All: Girls and Financial Literacy (PDF), nine out of ten girls say it's important for them to learn how to manage money, and 88 percent think it's important to set financial goals.
 However, only a handful of girls surveyed (12 percent) feel confident making financial decisions.

-Thanks to the TFS partnership, select grant councils are provided with grant funding for their participation in the “Driving My Financial Future" program, which helps bridge the divide between what girls are currently experiencing in terms of economic health and their dreams of being financially independent.
-Through “Driving My Financial Future,” girls acquire financial empowerment skills and confidence as a means to pursue their dreams.
+Thanks to the TFS partnership, select grant councils are provided with grant funding for their participation in the “Driving My Financial Future" program, which helps bridge the divide between many girls’ and their families’ current economic health, and girls’ dreams of being financially independent.
+Through this important program, girls become financially confident and empowered as a means of pursuing their dreams.